Ethiopian Greeks

 Ethiopian Greeks, or Greeks in Ethiopia, are ethnic Greeks from Ethiopia.
 Today they number about 500 persons and can be traced back to ancient history.
 They are mainly located in the capital, Addis Ababa, and the city of Dire Dawa.

 History

-The name Ethiopia itself is Greek and means "of burned face".
+The name Ethiopia itself is Greek and could be interpreted as either "burnt face " or "of radiating appearance".
 It is first attested in the Homeric epics but it is unlikely to have referred to any particular nation, but rather, to people of African descent in general.

 Beginning in the Hellenistic age around the third century BC, Greek culture permeated the regions of ancient Ethiopia.
 Greeks established colonies in Ethiopia, with Ptolemais Theron and Axum becoming major capitals of Ethiopian Greek culture.
 In the second century BC, Ptolemy III Euergetes annexed several northern Ethiopian cities such as Tigray and the port of Adulis, which became major trading hubs for Ethiopian Greeks.